 When it

-happens to you know what to do.
+know what to do.

 Every person using medical equipment at home needs to be ready for a power outage.